 Barn Door Tracker

 The recent advent of hack kits for small digital cameras reduces the cost and weight required for entry-level astrophotography.
-Using a barn door tracker and image processing techniques like stacking can reveal unseen details in the night sky.
-A barn door moves the camera to follow the apparent motion of stars and sky during long exposures.
+A tracker moves the camera to follow the apparent motion of stars and sky during long exposures.
+When used with processing techniques like stacking, unseen details in the night sky can be viewed.
 Given the above, this personal project started as a hypothesis.
-Could a lightweight barn door tracker be built primarily from LEGO parts?
+Can a lightweight tracker be built primarily from LEGO parts?

 Connecting non-LEGO parts

 How to attach non-LEGO parts?
 The selected aluminum tubing is aesthetically harmonious, easy to cut, is available in a variety of nestable diameters, and most importantly fits inside LEGO part holes and around LEGO axles.
 I have not done destructive load testing aside from regular use without issue.
 Your mileage may vary.
 Link: Step-by-step Flickr photos

 The motorized crank is optional and attaches to the bottom of the barn door tracker.
 The design may also retrofit a variety of existing barn doors.
 The combination of the isosceles geometry and my goal to not modify any LEGO part pushed me to a unique design solution.
 The LEGO turntable fits around the hand crank, allowing the barn door crank to travel through the middle of the turntable, while an arm on the outside of the turntable turns the hand crank.
 In addition, the motorized-crank assembly can disengage for an easy reset of the barn door tracker, and a small offset in the design allows for tension adjustment between the gears.